dbarrows/bondr/README.md

 #### Plotting

-You can then plot the solution using a few `tidyverse` packages fairly easily.
+You can then plot the solution using a few `tidyverse` functions fairly easily.

 ``` r